-The annual in-service training requirement for 10 hours of STARS-approved training will still apply to all providers.
 We have over 200 STARS-approved courses as well as many discounted 10-hour STARS packages to help you meet your annual STARS requirement.
 We'll also post all your completed courses to your Merit account for you.

 The DCYF will also be introducing a new course on Enhancing Quality of Early Learning that will become part of the in-service requirement.

 There are other changes to the WACs as well.
 Watch this video about the changes to Immunizations and Others.
 Additionally, the DCYF has events and learning opportunities to assist in getting informaton about the updates.